 Education, encouragement, and enforcement activities that further the goals of the ATP.
-The CTC intends to focus funding for non-infrastructure projects on pilot and start-up projects that can demonstrate funding for ongoing efforts.
-The ATP funds are not intended to fund ongoing program operations.
-Non-infrastructure projects are not limited to those benefiting school students.
+The CTC intends to focus funding for non-infrastructure on start-up projects.
+A project is considered to be a start-up when no program currently exists.
+Start-up projects must demonstrate how the program is sustainable after ATP funding is exhausted.
+ATP funds cannot fund ongoing program operations.
+Non-infrastructure projects are not limited to those that benefit school students.
+Program expansions or new components of existing programs are eligible for ATP funds as long as the applicant can demonstrate that the existing program will be continued with non-ATP funds.